acorn-io/docs/docs/40-databases/01-overview.md

 title: Overview
 ---

+Applications that need databases can leverage Acorns that provide a database.

 ## Services

 Acorn allows you define and deploy multiple containerized applications and link them together.
 This can be done by defining multiple containers in a single Acornfile or by deploying multiple Acorns and linking them together.
-The draw back to this approach is the user needs to look at each definition and map the configuration values to the consuming containers.
-Something as simple as one using `user` instead of `username` can cause a misconfiguration and require an update to the Acornfile.
+When it comes to data services there is a draw back to the approach because the user needs to look at each Acorns definition and map the configuration values to the consuming containers.
+Something simple like one container using `user` instead of `username` can cause a misconfiguration and require an update to the Acornfile.

-To solve this problem Acorn provides a standardized `service` type that can be used to simplify the configuration between services.
-So multiple Acorns that implement the same `service` can easily be swapped out and replaced without any updates to the consuming Acornfile.
+To address this problem Acorn provides a standardized `service` type that can be used to simplify the configuration between applications.
+Allowing multiple Acorns that implement the same `service` can easily be swapped out and replaced without any updates to the consuming Acornfile.

+### Service Structure

 All services have the same basic structure: